araiak/otogidb/src/content/blog/sengoku-swimsuit-scene-2026.md

 ## Conquest Drops

 :card[1778] is your standard wild card.
-Below 50% HP it gets 10% HP every 5 seconds, increases 40% of Crit Rate, and increases 40% of skill DMG.
+Below 50% HP it gets 7.5% HP every 5 seconds, increases 40% of Crit Rate, and increases 40% of skill DMG.

-:spoiler["The in-game description says 7.5% HP, but the card actually applies 10%."]
+:spoiler["HP regen is actually 10%, not 7.5% as listed in-game."]

 This is ok as a filler melee, but doesn't change much from :card[1667], where it trades DR for skill damage.
 The DR is probably more useful below 50% HP, but these are cards you are only using if you need to fill out your team with a cheap MLB melee. **Filler only — a :card[1667] variant trading DR for skill damage, and the DR is probably the more useful half below 50% HP.
 Grab it only if you need a cheap MLB melee.**